ephes/django_async/article_sorted.md

 ### Compare with Sync View

-We can check our hypothesis by adding a plain sync aggregation view to `mysite/views.py`:
+We can check our hypothesis that the responses were collected concurrently by adding a plain sync aggregation view to `mysite/views.py`:
 ```python
 def api_aggregated_sync(request):
     s = time.perf_counter()